qcodespp/qcodespp/README.rst

 your measurements using python but found qcodes too daunting, qcodes++ is the package for you.
 Qcodes++ features

-- Text-based data (i.e. readable by e.g. notepad, excel, origin pro, etc)
+- Text-based data (i.e. readable by e.g. notepad, excel, origin pro, etc) (note 1)

-- A simple yet powerful method for taking data and running measurements and loops
+- A simple yet powerful method for taking data and running measurements and loops (note 1)

 - True live plotting and an integrated offline plotting/analysis tool